10 Types of Data Analytics Charts + Data Visualization Examples

 Bubble chart example

 A great instance of a bubble chart use case is for studies that require statistical depth.
-The following example (by Hubspot) shows how the gender and age of a user can have an effect on their time spent online.
+The following example by HubSpot shows how the gender and age of a user can have an effect on their time spent online.

-#10 Stacked area charts
+#10 Stacked area data analytics charts

 A stacked area chart is a multilayered graphic that accumulates data points from multiple categories to create a cumulative effect, with each layer representing a different category.